 Work hard for that paycheck.

 2. Work, Work, Work!!!
-Blogging is not for the weak and light hearted.
+Blogging is not for the weak and light-hearted.
 You have to work your A$$ off to make real money.
 That means working 9 to 5 like a real job.
 The post itself is just 30% of the work and that has to be done regularly.
 Sharing your posts all over social media, interacting with other bloggers, and continually researching the latest trends in SEO and social media are the bulk of your work.
 If you treat it like a hobby it will grow like a hobby….not consistently.
+That’s one of the biggest blogging secrets most coaches won’t admit to, unless they have sold you something.

 *This post contains affiliate links.